andregri/andregri.github.io/_notes/opengl/2020-09-04-opengl-superbible.md

 	1. The first part, often known as the **front end**, processes vertices and primitives, eventually forming them into the points, lines, and triangles that will be handed off to the rasterizer.
 This is known as **primitive assembly**.
 After going through the rasterizer, the geometry has been converted from what is essentially a **vector representation** into a large number of independent **pixels**.

 	2. Pixels are handed off by the **back end**, which includes depth and stencil testing, fragment shading, blending, and updating of the output image.

+## Chapter 2

+- OpenGL works by connecting a number of mini-programs called **shaders** together with **fixed-function glue**.
+Usually, the output of the graphic pipeline is pixels.

+- OpenGL shaders are written in a language called the **OpenGL Shading Language**, or **GLSL**.
+It is similar to C.

+- The source code for your shader is placed into a **shader object** and **compiled**, and then multiple shader objects can be **linked** together to form a **program object**.

+	shader source -> shader object -> compiler -> linker -> program object

+- Each program object can contain shaders for one or more shader stages:

+  - vertex shaders
+  - tessellation control
+  - evaluation shaders
+  - geometry shaders
+  - fragment shaders
+  - compute shaders

+- The minimal pipeline consists of only a **vertex shader** (or a compute shader) but if you wish to see any pixels on the screen, you also need a **fragment shader**.

+- <code class="glsl hljs inline">#version 450 core</code> tells the shader compiler that we intend to use version 4.5 of the shading language.
+The keyword <code class="glsl hljs inline">core</code> to indicate that we intend to use only features from the core profile of OpenGL.

+- the declaration of our <code class="glsl hljs inline">main</code> function, which is where the shader starts executing.
+Pay attention: it must return void!

+- All variables that start with **gl_** are part of OpenGL and connect shaders to each other or to the various parts of fixed functionality in OpenGL.

+- In the vertex shader, **gl_Position** represents the output position of the vertex in the OpenGL’s **clip space**, which is the coordinate system expected by the next stage of the OpenGL pipeline. gl_Position is a built-in variables provided by GLSL.

+- In fragment shaders, the value of **output variables** will be sent to the window or screen.

+- Create a **vertex array object (VAO)**, which is an object that represents the **vertex fetch stage** of the OpenGL pipeline and is used to supply input to the vertex shader.

+- To create the VAO, we call the OpenGL function **glCreateVertexArrays()**; to attach it to our context, we call **glBindVertexArray()**.

+1. Most things in OpenGL are represented by objects (like vertex array objects) and we create them using a **creation function**.

+2. Then let OpenGL know that we want to use them by binding them to the context using a **binding function**.

+- **glUseProgram()** to tell OpenGL to use our program object for rendering.

+- The **glDrawArrays()** function sends vertices into the OpenGL pipeline.
+For each vertex, the vertex shader is executed.
+The <code class="glsl hljs inline">mode</code> parameter, which tells OpenGL what type of graphics primitive we want to render.

+- GLSL includes a special input to the vertex shader called **gl_VertexID**, which is the index of the vertex that is being processed at the time.
+The gl_VertexID input starts counting from the value given by the <code class="glsl hljs inline">first</code> parameter of glDrawArrays() and counts upward one vertex at a time for <code class="glsl hljs inline">count</code> vertices (the third parameter of glDrawArrays()).

+- We can use gl_VertexID to assign a different position to each vertex